ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 ### Microcomputers
 A microcomputer is a small, personal computer that is typically used by only one person at a time.

-### Poll #1
+### Poll: Frontier
-1. The first exascale supercomputer Frontier was built with what type of CPUs?
+The first exascale supercomputer Frontier was built with what type of CPUs?
 (Hint: the answer is on the slide "Types of computes")
 1. Intel Xeon
 2. AMD Epyc +
 3. IBM Power
 4. Apple M2

 ## 6. What’s Needed for a Computer to Function?
 There are three components that every computer needs to function, regardless of its type: